khrissianjoi/CA208/SoftwareTesting.md

  <b>Dynamic tests</b> is completed by walking the real application with valid entries to verify the expected results (cure).
+ requires the coding stage to be complete.
  examples:
  - Integration or Componenet Integration testing : if components work together
  - Unit testing : addresses quality of each (individual) units.
+Verify that the logic/behaviour of a piece of code is correct.
  - System testing : if system delivers desired function
  - User, acceptance testing : if the system is acceptable to the users, carried out by user or designated user representative.